 “It’s important to think like a computer scientist,” he says.
 “The tools of the day change rapidly, but being able to code novel solutions to novel problems will give you longevity.”

 The U.S. Bureau of Labor Statistics doesn’t yet track careers in bioinformatics as their own category.
-However, the agency’s latest reporting indicates that jobs in computer-based analysis (of which bioinformatics is a subset) are projected to grow 22 percent by 2030—which is nearly four times the national average.
+However, the agency’s latest reporting indicates that jobs in computer-based analysis (of which bioinformatics is a subset) are projected to grow 22% by 2030—which is more than seven times the national average.
 Ongoing research and development efforts in the healthcare, pharmaceutical, and biotechnology fields are a key contributor to this growth.
-Meanwhile, other fields where bioinformatics skills come in handy, such as microbiology or zoology and wildlife biology, are projected to grow in line with the national average of 5 percent, giving professionals in bioinformatics various options of industry jobs.
+Meanwhile, other fields where bioinformatics skills come in handy, such as microbiology or zoology and wildlife biology, are projected to grow roughly in line with the national average of 3%, giving professionals in bioinformatics various options of industry jobs.

 Explore | 7 Popular Bioinformatics Careers